 (aa) Labor Code.
 The Labor Code of the State of California.

 (bb) Manager.
 The Manager, Office of Self-Insurance Plans, in the Department of Industrial Relations.
+(Synonymous with Chief.
+See subdivision (oo), below.)

 (cc) Medical-Only Claim.
 A work-injury case which does not result in compensable lost time but results in medical treatment beyond first aid.